minvws/nl-rdo-max/docs/endpoints.md

-# Open ID Connect requests to Inge6
+# Open ID Connect requests to MAX

 Each of these requests are documented by the image above, and the documentation below.
 Please use as described.